Questfall/docs/quest-mining/creation/karma.md

 $$Karma_n=0.9*Karma_{n-1}+0.1*QuestRating_n$$
 {% endhint %}

-As a result of this approach to Karma calculation, it is updated with each new rated quest and reacts quickly to changes in the quality of the author's quests.&#x20;
+As a result of this approach to Karma calculation, it is updated exactly once when a quest first reaches consensus and reacts quickly to changes in the quality of the author's quests.&#x20;

 This also means that new authors only need to create 10 quests to get a fair estimate of their Karma and the corresponding Bounty discount, without having to invest much in the beginning.